eng3844f17/eng3844f17.github.io/_projects/p4-video.md

 ## Description

-Now, you will consider how to utilize video media for the site.
+Based on your wireframing plan, you will consider how to best use video media for the site.
 Will you use video to introduce your data story, emphasize a particular point, or perhaps provide interesting insights into the data that your collected?
 You must decide how your video will best serve your narrative.

-We will be using video editing software specific to your particular operating system.

-As a basic introduction, we will use the Inkscape application to create our draft visualization as a SVG file.
-We will learn about its basic document structure (see image below), and prep it for our future data-story website.
+You will use video editing software specific to your particular operating system.
+Based on your choice of editing software, you will be sorted into groups that are more conducive for sharing resources and strategies.
+In class, I will review some more generic conventions that will provide us common ground, but I will also have you form <i>ad hoc</i> groups to analyze the communicative moves made by videos used similarly to your own.

 <figure id="twitter-css-body" class="figure-inline">
   <img src="/images/html5-video-main.png" alt="Example of HTML5 video element in use." />